 “The Forum’s founding partners, Architecture Media and State Library of Queensland, are working collaboratively with business, government and cultural institutions from across the region to explore and celebrate the innovative thinking and transformative projects creating new world cities for the emerging Asian century,” he said.

 The ArchitectureAP Symposium will explore the pivotal role architects have in shaping the culture and economy of the region.
-Speakers include Shigeru Ban (Shigeru Ban Architects, Japan); Australian architects Stephen Collier (Stephen Collier Architects), John Denton (Denton Corker Marshall) and Abbie Galvin (BVN Architecture); Savinee Buranasilapin and Tom Dannecker (thingsmatter, Thailand); Sojung Lee and Sangjoon Kwak (OBBA, Korea); Wenhui Lim (Spark Architects, Singapore); Milinda Pathiraja (Robust Architecture Workshop, Sri Lanka); and Katherine Skipper (Warren and Mahoney, New Zealand).
+Speakers include Shigeru Ban (Shigeru Ban Architects, Japan); Ivan Harbour (Rogers Stirk Harbour and Partners, UK); Australian architects Stephen Collier (Stephen Collier Architects) and John Denton (Denton Corker Marshall); Savinee Buranasilapin and Tom Dannecker (thingsmatter, Thailand); Sojung Lee and Sangjoon Kwak (OBBA, Korea); Wenhui Lim (Spark Architects, Singapore); Milinda Pathiraja (Robust Architecture Workshop, Sri Lanka); and Katherine Skipper (Warren and Mahoney, New Zealand).

 Other Asia Pacific Architecture Forum highlights include a Design Minds workshop, a free Little Designers architecture workshop, the University of Queensland Architecture Lecture Series and a Pecha Kucha night.